Saqlain451/vite-env/README.md

 In this project i used env variable in VITE JS.
 If you are interested to add env variable in your react vite project.
 Then It will give your idea to create and use it.
 <br/>
+### What Is Env ??
-environment or env is a file that holds variables and some sensitive data about your app.
+Environment or env is a file that holds variables and some sensitive data about your app.

 ## Create Your React App using Vite.